 - 1. Any order, requirement, decision, or determination of the Building Inspector made under these floodplain development regulations may be appealed to the Zoning Board of Adjustment as set forth in N.H.
 RSA 676:5. - 2.
 If the applicant, upon appeal, requests a variance as authorized by N.H.
-RSA 674:33,I(b), in determining whether or not any variance will be contrary to the spirit of these regulations, the Board of Adjustment shall consider the following: - a. that the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense; - b. that if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result; and - c. that the variance is the minimum necessary, considering the flood hazard, to afford relief. - 3.
-The community shall: - a. maintain a record of all variance actions, including their justification for their issuance; and - b. report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.
+RSA 674:33, I(b), in determining whether or not any variance will be contrary to the spirit of these regulations, the Board of Adjustment shall consider the following: - a. that the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense; - b. that if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result; and - c. that the variance is the minimum necessary, considering the flood hazard, to afford relief

+3. The community shall:

+- a. maintain a record of all variance actions, including their justification for their issuance; and - b. report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.

-Section 212 Deerfield Business Overlay District
+Section 212: Deerfield Business Overlay District

+212.1 Purpose and Intent-

-- 1. Purpose and Intent: The purposes of the Deerfield Business Overlay District are: (1) to encourage flexibility and creativity for compatible commercial, industrial development or other business uses to occur throughout the Town of Deerfield; (2) to attract uses to the town that meet a set of standards that maintain Deerfield's rural character which includes a mix of residential, agricultural and businesses uses set within a network of open space lands; and (3) encourage new development which is consistent with the goals of the Town's Master Plan and Open Space Plan.
+The purposes of the Deerfield Business Overlay District are: (1) to encourage flexibility and creativity for compatible commercial, industrial development or other business uses to occur throughout the Town of Deerfield; (2) to attract uses to the town that meet a set of standards that maintain Deerfield's rural character which includes a mix of residential, agricultural and businesses uses set within a network of open space lands; and (3) encourage new development which is consistent with the goals of the Town's Master Plan and Open Space Plan.

-- 2. Permitted Uses: The flexible Business Overlay District is a townwide provision that has performance standards to insure the proposed developments will minimize adverse impacts and fit into Deerfield's desired rural community character.
+The flexible Business Overlay District is a town wide provision that has performance standards to insure the proposed developments will minimize adverse impacts and fit into Deerfield's desired rural community character.
 Compatible nonresidential land uses include, but are not limited to:

-- a.
-Commercial and retail sales;
+- A. Commercial and retail sales;

-- b.
-Convenience store;
+- B. Convenience store;

-- c.
-Office building;
+- C. Office building;

-- d.
-Mixed use development;
+- D. Mixed use development;

-- e.
-Light manufacturing;
+- E. Light manufacturing;

-- f.
-Veterinary hospital;
+- F. Veterinary hospital;

-- g.
-Assisted living facility;
+- G. Assisted living facility;

-- h.
-Café / restaurant;
+- H. Café/restaurant;

-- i.
-Mixed use development; and
+- I. Mixed use development; and

-- j.
-Other similar low intensity development.
+- J. Other similar low intensity development.

+212.3 Authority-

-- 3. Authority: The Town of Deerfield enacts this provision pursuant to NH RSA 674:21, I (h) and (I), innovative land use controls and as such, the Planning Board has discretion and flexibility with its administration.
+The Town of Deerfield enacts this provision pursuant to NH RSA 674:21, I (h) and (I), innovative land use controls and as such, the Planning Board has discretion and flexibility with its administration.
 This innovative land use control ordinance allows a particular land use upon the granting of conditional use permit by the Planning Board.
 In addition, the Board can grant waivers from specific requirements of this Section.

-- 4. Review and Approval Process: The Board encourages applicants to meet for a preliminary conceptual consultation.
+212.4 Review and Approval Process-

+The Board encourages applicants to meet for a preliminary conceptual consultation.
 The applicant shall prepare a Site Plan Review application and a Conditional Use Permit (CUP) application, which consists of a succinct and complete narrative that addresses items # 1 through # 5 in this Section.

-5. Standards:
+212.5 Standards-

-- a) Community Character The applicant's statement shall specifically address consistency with the Master Plan and all its chapters, including Energy and Open Space, and how the proposed development is compatibile with the site and the Town's historic preservation and rural character.
-The following design principles provide guidance: - 1) Buildings and grounds should be compatible with their surroundings and traditional New England architecture and land use. - 2) Site design and buildings should be integrated into a coherent design. - 3) Site design should encourage pedestrian and bicycle access and use.
+- A. Community Character: The applicant's statement shall specifically address consistency with the Master Plan and all its chapters, including Energy and Open Space, and how the proposed development is compatible with the site and the Town's historic preservation and rural character.
+The following design principles provide guidance: - 1.
+Buildings and grounds should be compatible with their surroundings and traditional New England architecture and land use. - 2.
+Site design and buildings should be integrated into a coherent design.